RAM4S/Game-of-Tanks/README.md

 # Game-of-Tanks

-Game inspired by Wargamings Word Of Tanks
+Game inspired by Wargamings World Of Tanks

 Developed by Ramūnas Paplauskas.